 Video produced by the Mandt Bros.

-Hear About Dr. Tom House from:
+About Dr. Tom House from:

 Randy Johnson, Nolan Ryan, Tom Brady, Drew Brees, Scott Boras, Orel Hershiser,